-Unpaid Overtime Or Wages?
-What To Know About California Overtime Law
+Unpaid Wages?
+What To Know About California Overtime Laws

-Los Angeles Overtime Lawyer Can Collect Hard-Earned Money In Wage And Overtime Disputes
+Los Angeles Overtime Lawyer Can Collect Hard-Earned Money In Wage Disputes

 Is unpaid overtime, minimum wage violations or other unpaid wages damaging your income, work and home life?
-If you feel your employer may be committing California Labor Code violations, speak with a Los Angeles overtime lawyer at Kesluk, Silverstein & Jacob during a free consultation about California overtime law and about your rights to file a wage claim in the LA area.
+If you feel your employer may be committing California Labor Code violations, speak with a Los Angeles overtime lawyer at Kesluk, Silverstein, Jacob & Morrison, P.C. during a free consultation about California overtime law and about your rights to file a wage claim in the LA area.

 California unpaid overtime violations include instances where an employer attempts to avoid paying overtime by “equalizing” the number of hours that certain employees work; or an employer’s failure to remit overtime to qualified employees who work through their breaks or who take work home with them.